Barcelona

 Primero Primera

-Modernist townhouse in residential Barcelona, far from La Rambla and its palace codes.
+Modernist townhouse in residential Barcelona, far from the Rambla and its palace codes.

-Primero Primera occupies a modernist villa in Sarrià, the posh neighbourhood where Barcelona breathes far from the Barri Gòtic.
+Primero Primera occupies a modernist villa in Sarrià, the upscale neighbourhood where Barcelona breathes away from the Barri Gòtic.
 We slept in rooms with generous volumes, blond parquet, white marble bathrooms, light filtered through wooden shutters.
 The rooftop pool remains the real draw, open from April to October, teak sun loungers, unobstructed views over rooftops and hills.
-The restaurant serves honest Mediterranean cuisine, nothing transcendent but sufficient not to go out in the evening.
-From 385 € per night, it's pricey for Barcelona, but the Booking score (9.4/10) reflects attentive service and an address that delivers on its promises.
-We recommend for a quiet weekend, not to be in the heart of the action ✨
+The restaurant serves honest Mediterranean cuisine, nothing transcendent but sufficient to avoid going out in the evening.
+From 385 € a night, it's pricey for Barcelona, but the Booking score (9.4/10) reflects attentive service and an address that delivers on its promises.
+We recommend for a quiet weekend, not for being in the heart of the action ✨

 What makes this hotel unique